 by Peter Thaleikis

+You have had a great idea, spent some time validating your business idea and are now facing the next questions: How should I approach my building?
 One of the most used buzzwords in the indie hacker space is “building in public“.
 It comes in different styles and with different methods.
-Of course, the success in building a side-project publicly also varies.
+Of course, success in building a side-project publicly also varies.
 I aim to provide a starting point in this article with a look at methods, platforms, and tools.
-This blog-post links into the series of introduction in the indie hacker space.
+This blog-post links into the series on introduction in the indie hacker space.

 What is building a company in public?

 In the absence of an official description of the term, I would describe it as "Any public work on a project aimed to improve, get feedback, build trust and/or attract potential interests".
 The public part can be live as it happens or later, in the form of in-depth blog posts.
-As with most things, there is no 'one shoe fits all' and you have got to choose what works for you and your project.
+As with most things, there is no “one size fits all” and you have got to choose what works for you and your project.

 The big questions with public building at the moment are: